los93sol/WSL2-Bluetooth/README.md

 # WSL2 Bluetooth
 Getting Bluetooth going in WSL 2 is typically a fair amount of work and it's a minefield.
+Hopefully this is helpful for someone somewhere!

 Initialize.ps1 simplifies this by doing the following...
 1. Ensures WSL2 is setup with a default Ubuntu distro